A comparison with OOP

 - None of the above problems are specific to Java: instead, they affect any programming language that uses records and pointers in its data model, and that includes all object-oriented languages

 One thing that cannot be gauged by a simplistic example like this one is the magnitude of the savings in terms of code size (and complexity) that are made possible by the use of the relational model.
-For that, we definitely need a bigger and more realistic example, but that will have to wait until version 0.3 of the language is out.
+For that, we definitely need a bigger and more realistic example, but you'll have to wait a few more months for that.
 Stay tuned.